 Jack in the bush is considered an environmental nightmare.
-That’s because of its invasive nature.
-In fact, in Australia they label Jack in the bush “a major pest.”
+That’s because of the plants invasive nature.
+In fact, in Australia they label the Jack in the bush plant “a major pest.”

-But what really is Jack in the bush?
+But what is Jack in the bush good for?
 And how can you unlock its benefits?
 You will get the answers to these questions in this article.
 So continue reading.

 Disclosure: This article may contain affiliate links.
 So if you click a link and buy a product, I may be paid a small commission at no extra cost to you.
 Thank you!